Animal ethics: Animal farming

 Despite their vast numbers, factory farmed animals are relatively ignored.
 Species that appear more different from humans, such as fish or insects, are often particularly overlooked.

 Intensive animal farming is sometimes described as one of the worst moral catastrophes in history.
 According to Jacy Reese Anthis, even farms considered high-welfare typically have serious welfare issues, notably due to genetic selection.
 He argues that truly ethical animal farms would be prohibitively expensive for consumers.
 Movements such as "conscientious omnivores" oppose factory farming but not all animal farming.
 Peter Singer suggests that even as a vegan, there are a few exceptions like oysters that are ethically acceptable to eat because they cannot suffer and their farming is environmentally sustainable.

 One proposed solution to reduce farmed animal suffering is to develop plant-based and cultured alternatives to animal products.

 Insects

 There is uncertainty on whether insects are sentient and can feel pain.
 Insects often continue normal feeding and mating behaviours after catastrophic injuries.
 But they display aversive experiences to other stimuli like heat.
 Studies on bees notably showed multiple markers of sentience, such as the ability to strategically avoid threats or harmful situations unless the reward is significant.

 The rapidly growing industry of insect farming is often presented as a solution to the environmental degradation caused by traditional animal farming.
 But a significant part of the crops fed to insects is edible for human, and farmed insects are often fed to livestock rather than directly to humans, which increases inefficiency.
 In 2023, more than one trillion insects were farmed annually, with little to no formal welfare standards in place, leaving companies to determine their own practices.

+Wild animal ethics

+Animal ethics is also concerned with animals that are not used as resources by human beings, in particular those living in the wild.
+Such animals can be harmed by humans in many ways, for example by being poisoned by products that humans use or killed in large numbers when they are regarded as too numerous.

+Beyond the harms caused by humans, wild animals face a range of natural threats that can cause them to suffer significantly and to die very young, such as disease, hostile weather conditions, hunger and thirst, conflict and accidents.
+Because the number of sentient animals living in the wild is extremely large, the aggregate suffering involved has been argued to be very substantial.
+Proposed and existing forms of assistance to wild animals include rescuing trapped animals; helping injured, sick or orphaned animals; aiding animals during harmful weather events; and vaccination programmes for wild animals, although such initiatives remain very limited.

+Some ethical positions have been taken to imply that the situation of wild animals deserves special attention.
+Views that give priority to those who are worse off, such as egalitarianism and prioritarianism, as well as suffering-focused ethics, have been argued to entail that the large amount of suffering experienced by wild animals should be a matter of special concern.